SmartCash/mempool/README.md

 ## Installation: Part 1 - Logging

-You need to be running a bitcoin full node.
+You need to be running a smartcash full node.
 It can be a pruned node or an archival node.
 I assume you have already set it up.
 You also need to support RPC to this node.
-Add rpcuser/rpcpassword to bitcoin.conf to enable this.
+Add rpcuser/rpcpassword to smartcash.conf to enable this.

 I recommend to create a new user `mempool`.
 Checkout this repository into